pglen/pyedpro/README.md

 [See Doxygen generated Documentation on GitHub Pages](https://pglen.github.io/pyedpro/html/)

+Newer Linux(es) changed the pip subsystem for higher security.
+One can use pipx
+    with the injection feature.

+###  Debian 13

+    sudo apt install -y python3-dev pkg-config libgirepository1.0-dev \
+    libcairo2-dev gir1.2-gtk-3.0    # if needed

+    pipx install pyedpro
+    pipx inject pyedpro pygobject
+    pipx inject pyedpro requests

+    On later versions of pygobject the slider stopped working.
+As it is a virtual environment, you are free to use an older pygobject like version '3.42.1' -> pygobject==3.42.1

+###  Ubuntu 22.x +
+    # Assuming dependencies are OK
+    pip install pyedpro
+    --- or ---
+    pipx install pyedpro
+    pipx inject pyedpro pygobject==3.42.1

+###  Ubuntu 24.x +

+    sudo apt install pipx  # If needed pipx install pyedpro
+    pipx inject pyedpro pygobject==3.42.1
+    pipx inject pyedpro requests

+###  Fedora (tested on 42)

+    pip install pyedpro

 ### Platforms

-  I mainly run it on Ubuntu, and in Win32 / MSYS2, some Fedora, Windows 10, (x64) and the Raspberry-Pi.
+  I mainly run it on Ubuntu 22.x, and in Win32 / MSYS2, some Fedora, Windows 10,
+(x64) and the Raspberry-Pi.
 It behaves consistently on all these platforms, it is an absolute joy to edit in a different platform without the learning curve of new keystrokes.
 If you want an editor that works the same way in